DC FanDome: Everything you need to know about the free virtual convention

 Who'll be involved?

 DC announced a long list of hosts, presenters and special guests.
-The list includes Aisha Tyler, Venus Williams, Will Arnett, Idris Elba, Ezra Miller, Jason Isaacs, Kaley Cuoco, Matt Reeves, Michael Rooker, Robin Wright, Viola Davis, Henry Winkler and more.
+The list includes Aisha Tyler, Venus Williams, Will Arnett, Idris Elba, Ezra Miller, Jason Isaacs, Kaley Cuoco, Matt Reeves, Michael Rooker, Robin Wright, Viola Davis and Henry Winkler.

 The Suicide Squad movie sneak peek

-The Suicide Squad, about a group of DC villains, is supposed to come out in 2021.
-Gunn wrote and directed the first two Guardians of the Galaxy films for Marvel, but signed on for The Suicide Squad after Marvel briefly fired him for off-color jokes he had tweeted.
+The Suicide Squad, about a crew of DC villains, is supposed to come out in 2021.
+Gunn wrote and directed the first two Guardians of the Galaxy films for Marvel, but signed on for The Suicide Squad after Marvel briefly fired him for off-color tweets.
 Producer Peter Safran has said The Suicide Squad is not a direct sequel to the original 2016 film Suicide Squad, though it features numerous returning characters played by the same actors.
 The titles are confusing, but the second movie always uses "The" in its title.

 The Suicide Squad video game